asyncapi/modelina/examples/generate-all-models-within-the-same-file/README.md

-# Generate all models within same files
+# Generate all models within the same file

-A basic example how to generate all models within same files
+A basic example of how to generate all models within the same file.

 ## How to run this example